| Title: | Join Tables Together on Inexact Matching |

 distance_col |

-If given, will add a column with this name containing the difference between the two |
+If given, will add a column with this name containing the difference between the two. |

-library(dplyr) head(iris) sepal_lengths <- data_frame(Sepal.Length = c(5, 6, 7), Type = 1:3) iris %>% difference_inner_join(sepal_lengths, max_dist = .5)
+library(dplyr) head(iris) sepal_lengths <- tibble::tibble(Sepal.Length = c(5, 6, 7), Type = 1:3) iris %>% difference_inner_join(sepal_lengths, max_dist = .5)library(dplyr) head(iris) sepal_lengths <- tibble::tibble(Sepal.Length = c(5, 6, 7), Type = 1:3) iris %>% difference_inner_join(sepal_lengths, max_dist = .5)

-This differs from difference_join
+This differs from difference_join in that it considers all of

-to use metrics such as Euclidean or Manhattan that depend on multiple
+such as Euclidean or Manhattan that depend on multiple columns.
+Note that if

-columns.
-Note that if you are computing with longitude or latitude,
+you are computing with longitude or latitude, you probably want to use

-distance_join( x, y, by = NULL, max_dist = 1, method = c("euclidean", "manhattan"), mode = "inner", distance_col = NULL ) distance_inner_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_left_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_right_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_full_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_semi_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_anti_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL )
+distance_join( x, y, by = NULL, max_dist = 1, method = c("euclidean", "manhattan"), mode = "inner", distance_col = NULL ) distance_inner_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_left_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_right_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_full_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_semi_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_anti_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL )distance_join( x, y, by = NULL, max_dist = 1, method = c("euclidean", "manhattan"), mode = "inner", distance_col = NULL ) distance_inner_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_left_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_right_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_full_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_semi_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL ) distance_anti_join( x, y, by = NULL, method = "euclidean", max_dist = 1, distance_col = NULL )

 x |